-- 1. Move the clamp so it is 10" from the clamp stop.
-Adjust the clamp down to its lowest postion.
-Move the saw head forward until it is positioned over the clamp.
-Raise the saw head until the blade measures 15 5/16" (385 mm) from the clamp at its lowest position. - 2.
-Adjust the front pivot rail 90° to the main bed tube. - 3.
+1. Move the clamp all the way out to flip the clamp down if necessary.
+Adjust the clamp until it is positioned 10" from the clamp stop.
+Move the saw head until the blade is centered over the clamp.
+Raise the saw head until the blade measures 14 1/2" (360 mm) from the top of the clamp.
+Use a rule to determine the actual distance of the blade to the clamp.

+- 2. Adjust the front pivot rail 90° to the main bed tube. - 3.
 Move the saw head to center the blade over the front pivot bed rail. - 4.
 Measure the distance from the top of the pivot rail to the bottom of the blade.
-Make this measurement at each end of the pivot rail. - 5.
-The two measurements should be 15" (375 mm) (+1/32 [0.8 mm] -0).
+Make this measurement at each end of the pivot rail.

+5. The two measurements should be 15" (375 mm) (+1/32 [0.8 mm] -0).

-See Figure 7-28.
+See Figure 7-29.
 Loosen the locking set screws and turn the inner height adjustment nut to adjust the height of the inner end of the pivot rail.
 Loosen the jam nut and turn the outer adjustment bolt to adjust the height of the outer end of the pivot rail.

-- 6. Move the saw head so the blade is positioned over the center of the front main bed rail. - Measure the distance between the bottom of the blade and the bed rail at each end of the bed rail.
+- 6. Move the saw head so the blade is positioned over the center of the front main bed rail. - 7.
+Measure the distance between the bottom of the blade and the bed rail at each end of the bed rail.
 The bed rail should measure 15" (375 mm) (+1/32 [0.8 mm] -0) from the blade at each end of the rail.

-See Figure 7-29.
+See Figure 7-30.
 Loosen the bed rail clamping bolts and turn the adjustment bolts to move the bed rails to the blade if necessary.
 Retighten the clamping bolts and adjustment bolt jam nuts.